 A few weekends ago Madeleine and I met up with our friends Jack and Lauren to climb Stacks Bluff at the southern end of Ben Lomond National Park.
-This is one of the more impressive walks we've done in the eastern half of Tasmania, so I am sharing a few photos and tips about the walk.
+This is one of the more impressive walks we've done in the eastern half of Tasmania.

 Ben Lomond National Park is located in northeastern Tasmania, around one hour drive from Launceston, or two and a half hours from Hobart.
 It's home to Tasmania's premier ski field, but outside of the winter months it offers a number of interesting bushwalking routes, including Stacks Bluff, Tasmania's ninth-highest summit at 1527 metres.